-When working on Adobe Commerce (Magento 2) Cloud projects, there are times when your product images or other media assets in pub/media
+When working on Adobe Commerce (Magento 2) Cloud projects, there are times when your product images or other media assets in pub/media need to be synced across environments — for example, from production to staging or local.

-This tutorial will show you how to do that using the powerful rsync
+This tutorial will show you how to do that using the powerful rsync command.

 Step 1: Understand the Use Case